Supersymmetry Breaking at Finite Temperature in a Susy Harmonic Oscillator with Interaction: Susy Breaking of the Free Susy Harmonic Oscillator at Finite Temperature.

 where, $\wedge $ and $\bullet $ are related the commutator and anticommutador respectively.
 Following the algorithm of TFD, we double the Hilbert Space \cite{Khanna} writing,

 Then we introduce a thermal vacuum so that the statistical average of any operator is given in the thermal vacuum.
 Then all Feynman techniques of zero temperature field theory can be used.

-The thermal energy given in \cite{Das}, shows that the thermal vacuum $|0(\beta )>$ of the free supersymmetric harmonic oscillator has non-vanishing energy for a positive temperature.
-In addition the interaction will not lead to null energy, thus restoring the supersymmetry.
+The thermal energy given in \cite{Das}, shows that the thermal vacuum $|0(\beta )\rangle$ of the free supersymmetric harmonic oscillator has non-vanishing energy for a positive temperature.
+In addition the interaction will not lead to null energy, therefore supersymmetry will not be restored.